MicrosoftDocs/learn/learn-pr/django/2-models-data/includes/5-exercise-create-models.md

 The first step in the process is to add the models.
 Django provides an empty file named *models.py* that you can use for your models.

 1. Open the *dog_shelters/models.py* file in Visual Studio Code.
-1. Add two Python classes to contain the models by entering the following code under the comment `Create your models here`.
+1. Add two Python classes to contain the models by entering the following code under the comment `Create your models here`:

     ```python
     # Create your models here